sktelecom-oslab/taco-scripts/README.md

     $ cd taco-scripts

 > Just for the simplicity purpose, it assumes that you execute these scripts as "root" user.
-> You need to have 'git' installed in your server.

 ### Before install TACO AIO, initialize environment and install all related packages using: